Recipe Overview

 • In a large bowl, mix together 2 tablespoons olive oil, salt, pepper, and garlic powder.
 Add carrots, onion, bell pepper, and broccoli.
 Mix well to coat.
 Arrange in a single layer on sheet pan.

-¼ teaspoon kosher salt, ¼ teaspoon coarse ground black pepper, 2 medium carrots, peeled and cut into ¼ -inch slices, 1 small red onion, cut into chunks, 1 red bell pepper, cut into chunks, 2 cups fresh broccoli florets, ¼ teaspoon garlic powder
+¼ teaspoon kosher salt, ¼ teaspoon coarse ground black pepper, 2 medium carrots, 1 small red onion, 1 red bell pepper, 2 cups broccoli florets, ¼ teaspoon garlic powder

 • To same bowl, add the drained tofu, 1 tablespoon olive oil, and soy sauce; toss to combine.
 Sprinkle with cornstarch, gently stirring to coat all of the pieces of tofu with cornstarch.